CIOSC/CAS-Digital-Credentials/scheme/objects-of-conformity-assessment.md

 # Objects of Conformity Assessment
-Objects of conformity assessment fall into the major categories indicated by the second-level headings below.
-Specific objects are listed with a link to the corresponding conformity assessment requirements.
+Categories of objects of conformity assessment are listed by the major headings below.
+Specific objects of conformitiy are listed with a links to the corresponding conformity assessment requirements.
+* Product
+* Process
+* Service

 # Digital Credential Management System
 A digital credential management system consist of the following components that can be assessed for the purposes of conformity:

 ## Issuance
+* Type

 ## Management